binkley/modern-java-practices/README.md

 * Build plugin customizations goes in `config/` (see [Lombok](#lombok) for an exception)
-* Do not commit IDE files except in specific circumstances
-    * Discuss `.editorconfig`
-    * Discuss IDE config sharing options
 * Pick a common code style, and stay consistent; update tooling to complain on style violations
     * Discuss variances in style -- Sun, Google, etc
     * See [Use linting](#use-linting)
-* IDE plugins:
-    * See **TODO** to move IDE concerns to their own section
-    * Team consistency
-    * Help for Gradle/Maven plugins

 ---